wallpants/github-preview.nvim/README.md

 	-- these are the default values,
 	-- any values you specify will be merged with this dictionary

-	-- you can also temporarily override any of these values through the web UI

 	host = "localhost",

 	port = 6041,